Woman bound, robbed cancer patient friend - Shepparton News

 Kristy Avdulla was supposedly a long-term friend of the 52-year-old victim, who was targeted in the scary attack in Frankston in April 2019.

-The 27-year-old would regularly visit her friend, who had been battling heart and pancreatic cancer for nearly three years.
+The 27-year-old would regularly visit the man, who had been battling heart and pancreatic cancer for nearly three years.

 But when she came over to visit on April 10 last year, she brought another man with her.